metacpan/metacpan-cpan-extracted/distros/S/Socket-More/README.md

     ipv6 address'
 ```

+In addition it also makes it easy to specify multiple listen/passive addresses
+from the command line, using concise key/value notation and string to socket
+family/type conversions.

+It also makes it easy to generate 'random' ports to bind to, **before** your
+program binds, to aid in testing scenarios.

-In order to achieve this, several 'inet.h' and similar routines are also
+Several 'inet.h' and similar routines are also implemented (eg `getifaddrs`,
-implemented.
-This includes `getifaddrs`, `if_nametoindex`, `if_indextoname`,
+`if_nametoindex`, `if_indextoname`, `if_nameindex`).
-`if_nameindex`.

-To help support using this module in an application, address family and socket
-type support functions for  string to constant mapping, constant to string
-mapping and command line parsing routines are also implemented.
-Please see the
-[API](https://metacpan.org/pod/API) section for  a complete listing.

 No symbols are exported by default.
 All symbols can be exported with the ":all"
 tag or individually by name.
+Please see the [API](https://metacpan.org/pod/API) section for a complete
+listing.

 # MOTIVATION